GoogleCloudPlatform/cpp-samples/getting-started/README.md

 # Successfully built image gcr.io/${GOOGLE_CLOUD_PROJECT}/getting-started-cpp/index-gcs-prefix
 ```

+> You can use [Container Registry] as a shared cache for buildpacks, both between workstations and for your CI systems.
+To learn more about this, consult the buildpack documentation for [cache images](https://buildpacks.io/docs/app-developer-guide/using-cache-image/).

 ### Create a Cloud Spanner Instance to host your data

 As mentioned above, this guide uses [Cloud Spanner] to store the data.
 We create the smallest possible instance.
 If needed we will scale up the instance, but this is economical and enough for running small jobs.